Dolibarr/dolibarr/dev/setup/pre-commit/README.md

    Then you can install pre-commit tool: `python -m pip install pre-commit`.

 2. In your local git clone of the project, run `pre-commit install` to add the hooks.\
-   or copy the file git/hooks/pre-commit manually. (recommanded because this file differs from the file installed with pre-commit install as it redirects output to the error channel so your IDE will be able to catch the error.
+   or copy the file git/hooks/pre-commit manually. (recommended because this file differs from the file installed with pre-commit install as it redirects output to the error channel so your IDE will be able to catch the error.